Roll Up (Emtee song)

-"Roll Up" is a song by South African rapper Emtee off his debut studio album, Avery.
+"Roll Up" is a song by South African rapper Emtee from his debut studio album, Avery.
 The song was voted "Song of The Year" at the 2015 South African Hip Hop Awards.

 Critical reception

 Upon its release, "Roll Up" was met with positive reviews among music critics.
 With massive airplay, it peaked at #1 on YFM's DJ Speedsta's hip hop charts and also peaked at #2 on the local iTunes hip hop/rap chart.